-• Zoom: Selecting Zoom and choosing the camera number zooms the current playback image of the selected camera on the screen.
-It is the same as pressing the ZOOM button.
-Selecting Zoom again exits the Zoom mode.
+- Zoom: Selecting Zoom and choosing the camera number zooms the current playback image of the selected camera on the screen.
+It is the same as pressing the Zoom button on the front panel.
+Selecting Zoom again exits the Zoom mode. - Enable De-Interlace: Selecting Enable De-Interlace turns the de-interlace filters on.